Yes, cicadas can see. People might assume that cicadas cannot see because they are slow to move when approached or are easy to capture.

 Cicadas have 5 eyes.
 Two large compound eyes, which are used to visually perceive the world around them, and three small, jewel-like, simple eyes called ocelli.
 We believe the ocelli are used to perceive light & darkness.
 The fact that there are three of them, arranged in a triangle, may help them triangulate the direction of the sun or the movement of a shadow.

-The reason they are easy to capture right after they have molted is because their body parts are not hardened and ready to react quickly.
-They reason they are easy to catch once their bodies are hardened is often that they want to be caught, due to a species survival strategy called predator satiation (more on that in a future article).
+The reason they are easy to capture right after they have molted is that their body parts are not hardened and ready to react quickly.
+The reason they are easy to catch once their bodies are hardened is often that they want to be caught, due to a species survival strategy called predator satiation (more on that in a future article).

 Hi!
 Does anyone know how well cicadas can see?
 Can they see UV light like bees?
 Any info is appreciated.
 Thx!

 I don’t know about UV.
 But they see well enough.
 They have 5 eyes.

 Do we know why cicadas have red eyes?